 Increased consumer consciousness regarding healthy eating and nutrition motivates them to modify their dietary choices and educate themselves about a product's attributes before buying.
 This awareness drives a preference for minimally processed convenience foods and items containing natural additives that offer safety and stability.
 (Simat V. et al., 2023).
-Pacific white shrimp (Litopenaeus vannamei) have gained global popularity, especially in Southern Asia and China, for their rich nutritional profile comprising amino acids, peptides, polyunsaturated fatty acids, and other beneficial compounds.
+Pacific white shrimp (Litopenaeusvannamei) have gained global popularity, especially in Southern Asia and China, for their rich nutritional profile comprising amino acids, peptides, polyunsaturated fatty acids, and other beneficial compounds.
 Despite their nutritional value, these shrimps are prone to rapid spoilage due to their high levels of non-protein nitrogen compounds, autolytic enzymes, and susceptibility to microbial contamination.
 This perishability leads to a noticeable decline in taste and texture post-mortem.
 (Mastromatteo et al., 2010).
 Seafood is a valuable source of nutrition due to its high protein content and other essential nutrients, such as peptides, essential amino acids, long-chain omega-3 polyunsaturated fatty acids, carotenoids, vitamins, and minerals.
 These minerals include calcium, copper, zinc, sodium, potassium, selenium, iodine, and other trace elements, making seafood a well-rounded and nutritious food choice.
 (Daneshi et al., 2023).
 Prolonged frozen storage of shrimp can lead to protein denaturation, lipid oxidation, and the formation and melting of ice crystals, which can negatively impact the quality of the product.
 These changes can result in discoloration, off-flavors, rancidity, dehydration, and drip loss, as reported in studies by Baront et al. (2007) and Haghshenas et al. (2015).
 These issues can affect the sensory and nutritional qualities of the shrimp, potentially leading to a decline in consumer acceptance and a shorter shelf life.
 A prior investigation indicated that lipid breakdown and oxidation, along with protein structural changes, observed in seafood during freezing storage significantly impacted the acceptability of the product.
 (Tironi, Tomás, & Añón, 2010).
 The shrimp is prone to spoiling and deteriorating throughout transportation, sales, and storage due to factors such as bacterial contamination, the breakdown of internal enzymes, and melanosis.
 (Qian et al., 2013).
 Conventionally, methods like freezing, water glazing, preservative application (like phosphates), and varied packaging materials have been employed to manage spoilage in shrimp (Okpala et al., 2014).
 Recent research indicates that natural extracts like turmeric can also enhance shrimp products' quality.
 Aside from turmeric extract, the application of antioxidants in preserving frozen shrimp has been investigated.
-Research findings indicate that incorporating antioxidants like α-tocopherol into the muscle of frozen blue shrimp (Litopenaeus stylirostris) contributed to preserving the product's quality during storage (Fernandes et al., 2017).
+Research findings indicate that incorporating antioxidants like α-tocopherol into the muscle of frozen blue shrimp (Litopenaeusstylirostris) contributed to preserving the product's quality during storage (Fernandes et al., 2017).
 Turmeric has been examined for its possible antioxidant impact on shrimp during frozen storage.
 In one study, scientists explored how glaze absorption affects the storage quality of frozen shrimp.
 They discovered that incorporating turmeric extract into the glaze aided in preserving pH and total volatile basic nitrogen (TVB-N) levels throughout storage (Gonçalves et al., 2009).
 In addition to turmeric extract, the cooking method used for shrimp has been noted to affect its quality during frozen storage.
 This study also examined the effects of pan-frying and air-frying on frozen shrimp.
 These results indicate that the inclusion of turmeric extract may assist in mitigating quality alterations and spoilage during frozen storage, potentially prolonging the product's shelf life.

 Materials and methods